Need a New Nursery or Space for a Home Office?

 4.5.
 Chamfering face edges cleanly

 The boards must be chamfered so that the boards are not simply positioned end to end, but form an expansion joint that prevents the formation of cracks.
 This requires precision and finesse.
-No problem with the new laminate trimmer.
+No problem with the new triple-blade edge planer.

 Even inexperienced DIYers can safely manufacture angled edges in seconds.
 Simply place in position, draw along the piece of 9.5 or 12.5 mm plasterboard and you're done.